FelipeAscencio/Features_Operating_Systems/README.md

-# Features_Operating_Systems
+# Features Operating Systems

-In this project, 3 fundamental features of "Operating Systems" were implemented, following a "Unix Like" format.
+This project implements three fundamental features of an Operating System, following a 'Unix-like' design approach.

+All the projects were developed in the programming languages 'C' and 'Assembly x86'.

 ## Features

-- Shell.

-- Scheduler.
+- Shell – Provides a command-line interface for user interaction with the system.

+- Scheduler – Manages process execution and allocates CPU resources efficiently.

-- File System.
+- File System – Handles file storage, retrieval, and organization.